sharkymark/infer-cli/README.md

 python infer-cli.py
 ```

 ## egress api

 This project is experimenting with https://lunar.dev, an egress api server to manage and monitor API calls made from the CLI.

-To remove the egress api, remove the following code:
+To add the egress api, add the following code:

 `infer-cli.py`:
 ```python